5.3. System Config¶

 A successfully triggered challenge (Usually this means a correct PIN)

-A “0” means automatically clearing the fail counter is not used.
+0 means that the automatic clearing of the fail counter is not used.

 After the maximum failcounter is reached, new requests will not update the mentioned timestamp.

-The SAML attributes are the known attributes that are defined in the attribute mapping e.g. of the LDAP resolver like email, phone, givenname, surname or any other attributes you fetch from the LDAP directory.
-For more information read LDAP resolver.
+The SAML attributes are the known attributes of a user that are defined in the attribute mapping of the user resolver and possible custom user attributes, like email, phone, givenname, surname or any other attributes the resolver provides.
+For more information read UserIdResolvers.

 Automatic resync defines if the system should try to resync a token if a user provides a wrong OTP value.
 AutoResync works like this: